bendanon/py_adventure/README.md

 ## How To Play

-Run `python3 main.py`
+Run `python3 main.py`.

-The is a CLI there, read you task and write you code in 'brain_module.py'.
+The is a CLI there, read you task.

+Run `python3 create_module.py`.

+write you code in 'brain_module.py'.

-Run `python3 create_module.py`
+Run `python3 create_module.py` again.

 A hash will be printed.